solomonantony/database_notes/notes.md

 - The Cursor lets you submit requests, access results
 - Use the Cursor variable to submit a request
 - Use the Cursor variable to access and process the results
+# bulk import
+- You can create a series of insert statements and run each of them
+- Alternatively, if the data is in a list of tuples use the cursor's executemany() method